DD2480-Group-27/geometry-api-java-coverage/report.md

 ## Coverage

 To start this second part we first generated a general coverage report to know on what parts of the code to focus.
-For this we used Open Clover as mentionned before.
+For this we used Open Clover as mentioned before.
 It generates a browsable report with key metrics on a dashboard and an intuitive interface to see class and method related coverage.
 As explained above, by the use of one single command the report was generated using all the tests in their last version and giving per-line coverage adding the number of times the given line is indeed executed (0 if never).

 ### DIY tools